mateus4k/InstallForMe/README.md

 # *Install for Me!*
-An installer of my usual programs coded in bash.
+This is an installer of my usual programs for Linux.

-### This repository include:
+## Programs list:
   - Dropbox (Nautilus)
   - ffmpeg
   - PDF - Presenter Console